 The hamlet lies at one end of an extraordinary shingle bank, Hurst Spit.
 The mile long shingle bar reaches out to the south dividing the turbulent Solent waters and creating a calm lagoon on the eastern side.
 Hurst Castle dominates the middle distance views from this coast.
 It was built by Henry VIII in 1544 to defend the Solent.
 King Charles was imprisoned there in the year 1648 when he was en-route to face trial in London.
 There is an excellent museum here and coffee shop.
 It’s a great place for views, and there are masses of moored leisure boats here.
 It’s also perfect for kayaking or paddle boarding.
 You can catch a boat taxi from the coastal path out to Hurst Castle for a few pounds and it’s well worth the trip.
 The walk back is a good mile and you’ll end up back at the ‘crabbing bridge’ as the locals know it.

 The Gun Inn is in the centre of Keyhaven.
+It’s undergoing a full refurb.
 It’s an 18th Century institution and was often visited by the soldiers from the Hurst Castle who wanted a change from their own pub in the castle.
-The pub now has over 300 malt whiskies for sale, each with tasting notes to help you choose your perfect dram.
 The low beamed oak ceilings and interior is worth a visit.

 Lymington and Keyhaven are joined with a network of foot and bridlepaths, perfect for cycling.
 But we love the coastal path which runs along the sea defences.
 The walk takes 50-60 minutes to get to the Yachthaven marina (great for hot choc’ pit stop) and the start of Lymington town.